stereolabs/zed-sdk/tutorials/tutorial 2 - image capture/README.md

 We create a loop that capture 50 images and exit.

 To capture an image and process it, you need to call Camera::grab() function.
 This function take runtime parameters as well, but we leave them to default in this tutorial.
-Each time you want a new image, you need to call this function. if grab() returns SUCCESS, a new image has been capture and is now available.
+Each time you want a new image, you need to call this function. if grab() returns ERROR_CODE::SUCCESS, a new image has been capture and is now available.
 Otherwise, you can check the status of grab() which will tell you if there is no new frame available (depending on the framerate of the camera) or if something wrong happened.

 ```
 // Grab an image
-if (zed.grab() == SUCCESS) {
+if (zed.grab() == ERROR_CODE::SUCCESS) {
-	// A new image is available if grab() returns SUCCESS
+	// A new image is available if grab() returns ERROR_CODE::SUCCESS
 }
 ```